Cricket 07

 Cricket 07 is a 2006 cricket simulation computer game developed by EA Canada and HB Studios and published by EA Sports.
 It is available for Microsoft Windows and PlayStation 2.
-The game was released on 26 November 2006 in Europe and in Australia on 14 November 2006.
+The game was released on 26 November 2006 in Europe and in Australia on 16 November 2006.
 The cover art for Cricket 07 features English cricketer Andrew Flintoff.
 This is the last cricket game published by EA Sports.
 This game has garnered massive popularity among the cricket playing nations and many patches have been produced to update the game.

 Gameplay options

 Cricket 07 features a number of game types, including limited overs matches (50, 20, 10 or 5 overs), 4-day first-class matches and full-length test matches (5 days).
 You may select different pitches and different weather conditions in different venues.
 Several international venues are available, including the Eden Gardens in India and Lord's in England.
 The venues vary in conditions and pitch type, and these can be changed by the player.

-The game gives players the option of entering different international and national contests, including full seasons and tournaments.

 Expanded features of EA Sports Cricket 2007 include improved player control and easy stroke play, along with the introduction of the Ashes section.
 There was also an addition on commentary as Mark Nicholas joined Richie Benaud.
 The game gives players the option of entering different international and national contests, including full seasons and tournaments: